D.I.C.E. Award for Game of the Year

 The D.I.C.E.
 Award for Game of the Year is an award presented annually by the Academy of Interactive Arts & Sciences during the D.I.C.E.
 Awards.
 It is given in honor of "the single game, without regard to system or delivery mechanism, voted by the membership of the Academy of Interactive Arts & Sciences that best utilizes the chosen medium to entertain users".
 All active creative/technical, business, and affiliate members of the Academy are qualified to vote for this category.

-The most recent winner of the award is Astro Bot, developed by Team Asobi and published by Sony Interactive Entertainment.
+The most recent winner of the award is Clair Obscur: Expedition 33, developed by Sandfall Interactive and published by Kepler Interactive.

 History

 Category name changes

 The 1st Annual Interactive Achievement Awards ceremony was held on May 28, 1998, with the licensed adaptation of GoldenEye 007, developed by Rare and published by Nintendo, receiving the first award.
 The award was originally known as Interactive Title of the Year for the 1998 ceremony.
 It would be renamed Game of the Year at the following year's awards ceremony.
 For a brief period between 2006 and 2009, the award was presented as Overall Game of the Year.